 Treating Alcoholism Now

-It’s important to understand, things won’t get better without treatment.
+It’s essential to understand things won’t get better without treatment.
 Starting the conversation about alcohol abuse isn’t easy.
 It might be hard for your child to take you seriously if you allow yourself to become emotional.
-This is why clearly and succinctly stating alcohol use danger to them is an effective, confrontational method.
+This is why clearly and succinctly stating alcohol use dangers to them is an effective, confrontational method.

 However, if your child is a young adult, participation in age-appropriate addiction treatment programs works as well.
 Examples include:

-- Intensive outpatient treatment that allows your loved one to remain home while in drug rehab
+- Intensive outpatient treatment allows your loved one to remain home while in drug rehab.

-- Family therapy that helps you and a loved one heal and build trust
+- Family therapy helps you and a loved one heal and build trust.

-- Relationship therapy that emphasizes the formation of a healthy support group
+- Relationship therapy emphasizes the formation of a healthy support group

-- Dual diagnosis assessment and treatment to handle behavioral disorders that contribute to alcoholism
+- Dual diagnosis assessment and treatment handles behavioral disorders that contribute to alcoholism.

-- Individual counseling that encourages behavioral changes and thought patterns
+- Individual counseling encourages behavioral changes and thought patterns

 Substance abuse isn’t a phase.
 The disease model of addiction explains that drug abuse is a brain disorder.
 As a chronic progressive disease that gradually gets worse, doing nothing is the worst method for handling it.
 This may lead to many physical and psychological consequences.

 Don’t put it off any longer.
-When you believe your loved one struggles with an alcohol use disorder, Zelus Recovery in Meridian, Idaho can help.
-Our experts specialize in working with teens and young adults under 25.
-Call 866-365-4436 today to get your son or daughter the help they so desperately need.
+When you believe your loved one struggles with an alcohol use disorder, Zelus Recovery in Meridian, Idaho, can help.
+Our experts specialize in working with teens and young adults under twenty-five.
+Complete our online contact form or call 208.518.0797 today to get your teen the help they so desperately need.